 Step 6: Cooking the pasta

-Now that you have fresh pasta, get your sauce of choice ready and your meal is 5 minutes away!
-As a side note - if you’ve been a little overzealous and made too much dough, check out our guide to storing fresh pasta.
+Now that you have fresh pasta, get a suitable sauce ready and your meal is just five minutes away.
+A quick tip – if you’ve been a little overzealous and made too much dough, check out our guide to storing fresh pasta.

-Chef’s tip: Save ¼-cup of the pasta water to add to your sauce.
+Chef’s tip: Save a mug of your pasta cooking water to add to your sauce.
 The starch and salt in the pasta water adds flavour and helps thicken the sauce.

 - Bring a large pot of water to a boil.
-Once boiling, add a couple of pinches of salt.
+Once boiling, salt generously.

-- Strain the pasta and mix with sauce.
-Shave some Parmigiano Reggiano on top and enjoy!
+- Shave some Parmigiano Reggiano on top and enjoy.
+Buon appetito!